vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 each month different material for making image of Devi and different name; buffalo flesh offered on some days and performer to observe nakta and feed maidens on each navami.
 KKV 274–282, HV I. 921–928, KR 203-4, 445-446, 517 ( all

 from Bhav.), VP. folio 66 a.
 Ubhayasaptami-begin on śu.
-7; tithi; one year in each paksa;
+7; tithi; one year in each pakṣa;

 Sun deity; KKV 159-160, HV I. 748–753 (both from Bhav.
 I. 165.
 1-45 ); (2) begin on M. śu.
 7; for one year; every month a different name of the Sun to be worshipped; Bhav,

 U. 47.
 1-25.
 Ubhayaikādaśī--Begin on 11th in Mārg.; tithi; one year (in

-each paksa ); Visnu; different names (such as Keśava, Nārāyaṇa) in dark half and other names of Krsna in su. paksa.
+each pakṣa ); Visnu; different names (such as Keśava, Nārāyaṇa) in dark half and other names of Krsna in su. pakṣa.
 Vraṭārka folios 233b-237a.
 It notes that among

 Gurjaras it is called 'Ubhayā'simply.
 Umācaturthi-M. śu.
 4; tithi; Umā; KKN 437-438, SPr (folio